 Mind awhirl, she paced back and forth, shadows dancing about as the orb zoomed to keep up.
 “The Foretelling speaks of ‘the heir,’ but that doesn’t mean me… what if Father is to have a son?”
 She sighed.
 Of course, he would need to find a new queen… and if we’re already losing, what woman will be eager to drown with him?

 Noticing her light dimming, she caressed the glowing orb, adding a little magic to keep it bright.
+Its ‘eye spots’ grew wide with apparent affection.
 How am I to conquer our enemies with this?

-Her father had been teaching her how to wield Lucen’s gift, though thus far, he had focused solely on defense.
+Her father had been teaching her to wield Lucen’s gift—light magic—though thus far, he had focused solely on defense.
 Conjuring walls of light would only stop an attacker for a short while.
 He had to know this; she certainly knew this, but her dread of using her magic as a weapon had kept her tongue still.
 Yet, as much as she loathed the idea of killing anyone, even the savages, if it meant losing Kitlyn, she would force herself to try.

 If I’m to win the war, I’ll need more than sparkling light.

-Eyes narrowed, Oona held her hands out and tried to will her power into an attack.
-A minute or two passed of her making strange faces at her twisting fingers.
+Eyes narrowed, Oona held her hands out and tried to focus her power into an attack.
+A minute or two passed of her making strange faces while twisting her fingers.
 Oh, bother.
 This isn’t―a thin stream of blinding blue light streaked from her hands with a bang, breaking a small statue set in a recessed alcove.
 Ozone and the scent of scorched stone brushed her nostrils.

-The blast echoed down the hall, followed by the smash of the broken sculpture.
+The blast echoed down the hall, followed by the smash of the broken sculpture striking the floor.
 Oona clamped her hands over her mouth to stifle a startled shriek.
-Realizing how loud she’d been, she hiked up her nightdress and ran, taking the long way around the castle.
-At the tromp of guards, she ducked behind another tapestry near the hall between the stairs and the grand throne room, until the men passed.
-When it fell silent, she darted across a room with a high vaulted ceiling.
-To her right, a pair of ornate double doors―wood inlaid with gold and crystals in a depiction of, once again, the god Lucen―led to the throne room.
+Realizing how loudshe’d been, she hiked up her nightdress and ran, taking the long way around the castle.
+At the tromp of guards, she ducked behind another tapestry near the hall between the stairs and the grand throne room until the men passed.
+When it fell silent, she darted across the hall into a chamber with a high vaulted ceiling.
+To her right, a pair of ornate double doors―wood inlaid with gold and crystals in a depiction of the god Lucen―led to the throne room.
 Left, a pair of stairwells stood on either side of a balcony looking down on the first floor.

-She ran past the ballroom, the dining hall used for entertaining dignitaries, and guest quarters, heading in a rectangle to a hallway connecting the east to west side at the back.
+She ran past the ballroom, the dining hall used for entertaining dignitaries, and guest quarters, heading in a rectangle to a hallway connecting the castle’s east and west sides at the back.
 Here, the upper tier of servants made their quarters.
 The lower classes had rooms on the ground floor nearer the kitchen, or for the lowest of the low, in separate outbuildings by the groundskeeper.

-Women spoke ahead, which for a moment surprised her, until she remembered how the king insisted she take to bed early still, like a child.
+A cluster of female whispering ahead startled her for a moment, until she remembered how the king insisted she take to bed early still, like a child.